arnaud-ma/friends-network-graph/README.md

  Create a network graph of your friends on a social media.
  Inspired by [humboldt123](https://github.com/humboldt123/mutuals)

+## Warning ⚠️

+This project uses your discord token to scan your mutual friends list.
+However, never, ever, under any circumstances give your token to anybody as it would give them full access to your account.
+Before running this program, I highly recommend reading through the code to make sure it is something you trust.

 ## Requirements

 - Python 3.10+ with pip (you can download it [here](https://www.python.org/downloads/))